 Truth be told, there are a number of approaches that seek to extend the life of living cells and thus provide anti-aging opportunities.
 Exercising regularly, eating a proper diet, and remaining aware of your current health status are just some of these approaches, but many more are available.

 With that said, research continues to suggest that naturally increasing levels of NAD+ is one of the most productive ways we can attempt to slow the aging process.
-By utilizing the tactics and information above, you can bio-hack your own body and lead a potentially healthier life.
+By utilizing the tactics and information above, you can optimize your body and lead a potentially healthier life.
 As always, check with medical professionals before implementing such strategies, as side effects can occur.
 Treat your body well, and you, too, can benefit from the anti-aging properties of NAD+.